itaybthl/ramanujan_db/README.md

 `python ramanujan.py stop`
 Note that you can also close the process by just closing the main window.

-## Running localy
+## Running locally
-After configuring the database connection in config.py (step 2), you can also run the code localy if you have a list of PCFs.
+After configuring the database connection in config.py (step 2), you can also run the code locally if you have a list of PCFs.

 ### Save to file
 Save all of the PCFs in a file, with the following formatting:
 a_n polynomial, b_n polyinomial and a new line between each PCF.